 Quite rare a visit to Paris on May days goes without visiting the suburbs of the great city.
 Or even longer trips – few people will deny themselves the pleasure of seeing Mont-Saint-Michel on the threshold of a sultry summer and visiting the shore of the “English Channel”.

-For my part, I will recommend including some not-too-famous castles of France in the orbit of your attention.
+For our part, we’ll recommend including in the orbit of your attention some not-too-famous castles of France.
 For example, to visit the fabulous Pierrefonds, perched on the edge of the luxurious Compiegne forest.

 Or personally see the Castle of Amboise on the banks of the Loire, once beeing one of the favorite residences of Francis I. Surely it has seen the great genius of mankind, Leonardo da Vinci, within its walls.